 While my favourite sci-fi movies often depict AI as a threat to replacing human workers, the Einstein AI capabilities augment a user’s workflow allowing them to work smarter and more efficiently.

-Some of the common ways we implement Einstein for our customers are:
+Some of the common ways we implement Einstein (Tableau CRM) for our customers are: